LINGTONX/Convocation-practice/README.md

 # Convocation-practice
-Gallery for unn convocaton
+Gallery for my  unn convocaton https://lingtonx.github.io/congal/ built with html and css made use of css flexbox and css grid
-https://lingtonx.github.io/congal/
-built from scratch while learning